Cobbitty

 Cobbitty is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Cobbitty's dwelling structures, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Cobbitty's dwelling structures, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings.
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Cobbitty was at 26.9%, with mortgaged dwellings at 51.7% and rented ones at 21.5%.
-The median monthly mortgage repayment in the area was $2,700, higher than Sydney metro's average of $2,427.
-The median weekly rent figure for Cobbitty was $530, compared to Sydney metro's $470.
-Nationally, Cobbitty's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Cobbitty was 26.9%, with mortgaged dwellings at 51.7% and rented ones at 21.5%.
+The median monthly mortgage repayment in the area was $2,700, exceeding Sydney metro's average of $2,427.
+Median weekly rent in Cobbitty was $530, compared to Sydney metro's $470.
+Nationally, Cobbitty's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing